Human Resources

 Dear Ms. [Name] / Dear Mr. [Name],

-We are very pleased that we are now close to the goal in the selection process.
-At [Company Name], we place the highest value on integrity and a secure work environment for our teams and clients.
+We are thrilled that we are nearing the final step in our selection process.
+At [Company Name], we place a premium on integrity and a secure working environment for our teams and clients.

-Therefore, validating job-relevant key data (such as academic qualifications) is a fixed part of our hiring process.
-For this, we work with Indicium, a European specialist provider that guarantees the highest data protection standards.
+Therefore, the validation of job-relevant details (such as academic qualifications) is an integral part of our hiring process.
+We collaborate with Indicium, a leading European specialist ensuring the highest data protection standards.

-The process is fully digitalized.
-You naturally retain full transparency over your data at all times.
+The process is fully digitized.
+You will maintain full transparency over your data, of course.

-We see this as the formal conclusion of the recruitment process, so we can start together on a secure basis.
+We see this as the formal conclusion of the recruitment process, enabling us to start on solid ground together.

 [Your Signature]